-The CGMC, LMC, and other municipal groups are working with Representative Peter Fischer, Senator Carrie Ruud and other legislators to address this problem through a Municipal PFAS Source Reduction Strategy.
-This legislation, H.F.
-3638, would appropriate funding to study how to keep all PFAS out of the wastewater stream and develop strategies to do so.
+The CGMC, LMC, and other municipal groups are working with Rep. Peter Fischer, Sen. Carrie Ruud and other legislators to address this problem through a Municipal PFAS Source Reduction Strategy.
+Legislation was introduced during the regular session, HF 3638, that would appropriate funding to study how to keep all PFAS out of the wastewater stream and develop strategies to do so.

 We appreciate the effort to address the presence PFOA and PFOS in our waters, which have had a serious impact on communities throughout Minnesota.
-However, at a time when we are facing a serious budget crisis, Minnesota should invest in solutions, such as that proposed by H.F.
-3638, that will directly tackle the PFAS problem by attempting to keep it out of our waters altogether.
+However, at a time when we are facing a serious budget crisis, Minnesota should invest in solutions, such as that proposed by HF 3638, that will directly tackle the PFAS problem by attempting to keep it out of our waters altogether.